 FURTHER CONTEXTUAL EVIDENCE

-Paul’s positive remarks regarding the Law further supports this idea.(SOS) Romans 3:31, for example, says that faith does not “make void the law” but rather that faith will actually “establish the law.”
+Roman’s positive remarks regarding the Law prove that chapter 14 would not treat it with indifference.(36) For example, Romans 3:31 says that faith does not “make void the law” but rather that faith will actually “establish the law.”
 One can hardly imagine that in one location, Paul would tell the Romans that their faith would not make void the law, while at another location tell them that keeping it is a matter of indifference!
-Even briefly analyzing the surrounding context of this text will help defuse the idea that commandment keeping (in this case the fourth commandment) is optional.
+Even briefly analyzing the surrounding context of this text will help remove the idea that commandment keeping (in this case the fourth commandment) is optional.

 If the law is a witness to our faith, why would faith do away with the law?
 What sense would there be in removing the witness?
 Paul sees this logic as well, so he concludes, “Do we then make void the law through faith?
 Certainly not!
 On the contrary” he says, “we establish the law” (3:31)!
-By the two patriarchal examples that Paul will now give, we can see that obedience to God’s Law followed right after being justified by faith:
+And then he provides two patriarchal examples which indirectly shows that obedience to God’s Law followed right after being justified by faith:

-The story is found in Genesis 15:1-6(24).
-And yet we are told that Abraham, “obeyed My voice and kept My charge, My commandments, My statutes, and My laws.”(Genesis 25:26).
-Evidently, gaining righteousness through faith instead of works, does not at the same time negate obedience.
-Indeed, “faith without works is dead” (James 2:20).
+The story is found in Genesis 15:1-6.(40) And yet we are told that Abraham, “obeyed My voice and kept My charge, My commandments, My statutes, and My laws.”(Genesis 25:26).
+Evidently, receiving righteousness through faith instead of works, does not at the same time negate obedience.
+In fact, “faith without works is dead” (James 2:20).
 Obedience should follow as a natural impulse from the one who is appreciative of the grace he has been shown.